chef/chef-vault/README.md

 which can be helpful if you produce a recipe for community consumption and want to support both normal data bags and vaults:

     if ChefVault::Item.vault?('passwords', 'root')
       item = ChefVault::Item.load('passwords', 'root')
     else
-    item = Chef::DataBag.load('passwords', 'root')
+      item = Chef::DataBagItem.load('passwords', 'root')
     end

-This functionality is also available from the command line as 'knife vault isvault'.
+This functionality is also available from the command line as `knife vault isvault VAULT ITEM`.

 ## DETERMINING THE TYPE OF A DATA BAG ITEM

 ChefVault provides a helper method to determine the type of a data bag item.
 It returns one of the symbols :normal, :encrypted or :vault

     case ChefVault::Item.data_bag_item_type('passwords', 'root')
     when :normal
       ...
     when :encrypted
       ...
     when :vault
       ...
     end

-This functionality is also available from the command line as 'knife vault itemtype'.
+This functionality is also available from the command line as `knife vault itemtype VAULT ITEM`.

 ## USAGE STAND ALONE